What is a bridging Loan?

 What type of security do you accept?

 mtf accepts security on residential properties, commercial properties or mixed residential/commercial assets.
-Unacceptable property types include: land/ care homes/ places of worship/ schools/ trading pubs and hotels/property that is not based in England.
+Unacceptable property types include land/ care homes/ places of worship/ schools/ trading pubs and hotels/property that is not based in England or Wales.

 What are your rates?

-Our rates start from 0.89% for a first legal charge bridging loan and 0.95% for a second legal charge bridging loan.
+Our rates start from 0.75% for both a first legal charge bridging loan and a second legal charge bridging loan.
 However, mtf evaluates each application on its own individual merits, so our pricing is flexible.

 What are your repayment methods?

-Our loans are structured to give you the time and space needed to fulfil your goals.
-Our typical loan structures include: interest rolled, monthly payments, interest deducted and flexible repayments.
+Our loans are structured to give you the time and space needed to fulfill your goals.
+Our typical loan structures include interest rolled, monthly payments, interest deducted and flexible repayments.
 You can read more about our repayment methods here.

 Are there any upfront fees?